abhineetsharma/State-Pattern-Implementation/Readme.txt

 String builder was used to store the output from the program.
 Time Complexity of accessing the String Builder is O(n).

-To accessing and changing the state pattern we are using a linear access, hence the time complexity O(n)
+To access and change the state pattern we are using a linear access, hence the time complexity O(n)

 -----------------------------------------------------------------------